-Notes: In the left panel, the top row reports the true Smets and Wouters (2007) model parameters, and the remaining rows the means estimates across 5000 Monte Carlo samples.
-All IV estimators use h = 0, ..., H - 1 and the lag endogenous monetary policy instruments described in the text.
-SP-IV LP and LP-C denote implementations based on local projections without and with X{t-1} (described in the text) as controls, respectively.
-SP-IV VAR denotes implementation with a vector autoregression for X_t with four lags.
-Robust tests for 2SLS use a Newey-West HAR variance matrix with Sun (2014) fixed-b critical values; inference procedures for SP-IV are described in Section 2.
+Notes: Left: top row reports the true Smets and Wouters (2007) model parameters, and the remaining rows the mean estimates across 5000 Monte Carlo samples.
+All IV estimators use h = 0, ..., H - 1 and the lag endogenous monetary policy instrument described in the text.
+SP-IV LP and LP-C denote implementations based on LPs without and with X{t-1} (described in the text) as controls, respectively.
+SP-IV VAR denotes implementation with a VAR for X_t with four lags.
+Right: Robust tests for 2SLS use a Newey-West HAR variance matrix with Sun (2014) fixed-b critical values; inference procedures for SP-IV are described in Section 2 and Appendix A.